emfigo/toy_factory/README.md

  #...
 ```
-For now only toy that we produce is called 'toy'
+For now the only toy that we produce is called 'toy'

 ##Phase II